npranto/personal-portfolio/_/README.md

 Follow the list of procedures below to start contributing or make updates to portfolio

 1. Create a new issue on the [issue](https://github.com/npranto/personal-portfolio/issues) board
-2. Create a new branch from `v4` branch, i.e., `git checkout -b v4-105`. _Note: `105` refers to the issue id and `v4` is just a prefix, stands for version 4 iteration of personal portfolio_
+2. Create a new branch from `master` branch, i.e., `git checkout -b pp-105`. _Note: `105` refers to the issue id and `pp` is just a prefix, stands for personal portfolio_
 3. Make code or content changes as necessary.
 Code changes usually go inside `src` directory while content changes sit inside [Contentful](https://app.contentful.com/spaces/e0cj9bej8ddl/entries?id=JE9JMg1ZWONGpXCc&order.fieldId=updatedAt&order.direction=descending&displayedFieldIds=contentType&displayedFieldIds=updatedAt&displayedFieldIds=author).
 4. Before committing all changes:
    1. Ensure all end-to-end tests are passing w/ Cypress - `npm run cypress:open`.
-(Note: you may need to run `npm run dev` on the background as well).
-If needed, add new tests inside cypress for new functionalities or features added.
-   2. Ensure all unit tests are passing - `npm run test`.
 (Note: you may need to run `npm run dev` on the background as well)
+   2. If needed, add new tests inside cypress for new functionalities or features added
-   3. To see production preview, create a new production build - `npm run prod`, run preview local server - `npm run preview` and open http://localhost:9000/
+   3. Create a new production build, run `npm run prod`.
+   4. To see preview of build, run `npm run preview`, open http://localhost:9000/
-   5. Verify all changes are reflected correctly on the preview
+   5. Verify all changes are reflected correctly on the new build
 5. Commit and push changes to remote origin on the new branch
-6. Create a pull request from the new branch => `v4` branch
+6. Create a pull request from the new branch => `master` branch
-7. Create a Netlify preview to see the latest changes in an URL
+7. Notice, Netlify will automatically create a preview URL w/ the new changes on the pull request
-  - kick off `Deploy Branch To Bucket` Github Action workflow
-  - pass in branch name to deploy
-  - pass in any one of these buckets (`bucket-1`, `bucket-2`, `bucket-3`, `bucket-4`, `bucket-5`, `qa-1`, `qa-2`, `qa-3`),
-  - log into [Netlify](https://app.netlify.com/sites/npranto/deploys) to see if build finished
-  - once done, visit `https://bucket-1--npranto-dev.netlify.app/ to see preview
-8. Note, Healthcheck will also get triggered through GitHub Actions workflow
+8. Note, Cypress E2E tests and linting tasks will also get triggered through GitHub workflow actions
 9. Verify all changes and merge the pull request
-10. Ensure that a new version tag has been created in the commit logs, i.e., `v4.1.3`.
-This is crucial as it will be used to deploy a specific tag to `production` during a release at some point in the future
 10. Refer back to the original issue, link the pull request, add assignee, and mark issue as closed

+Note, if you do not have any code changes, rather only changes inside Contentful, then follow these steps:

+1. Go over to [Contentful](https://app.contentful.com/spaces/e0cj9bej8ddl/entries?id=JE9JMg1ZWONGpXCc&order.fieldId=updatedAt&order.direction=descending&displayedFieldIds=contentType&displayedFieldIds=updatedAt&displayedFieldIds=author) and made any content changes as needed
+2. Go over to [Netlify](https://app.netlify.com/sites/npranto/deploys), click on `Trigger deploy` dropdown > `Deploy site`
+3. A new deployment build should be kicked off w/ latest content changes from Contentful
+4. That's it, assuming the build passed, go to production site and verify the latest updates
+5. If deployment build fails, go into the build details and debug

 ## License